 They’re perfect to install in your garage, especially if you live in the southern part of the country, where there’s a lot of warm air around the unit.

-An HWPH functions by drawing heat from the air to warm the water in its tank.
+An HWPH draws heat from the air to warm the water in its tank.
 It then exhausts the cool air back into the garage.

 If you want to install an HPWH in your garage, the EPA’s EnergyStar program has some special considerations.

 Finally, the average HPWH will require approximately 1,000 cubic feet (28.3 cubic meters) of air space around the unit.
-That’s the size of a very small, single car garage.
+That’s the size of a tiny, single-car garage.
 Anything larger than that will be fine.

-What Is Code for a Water Heater in a Garage?
+What Is the Building Code for a Garage Water Heater?

 As with anything, the applicable building codes for water heaters will depend on where you live.
 There are federal, state, and local regulations that you’ll need to comply with.
-Be sure to check with your local government before installing a water heater in your garage.
+Check with your local government before installing a water heater in your garage.

 Some of the relevant codes that you should review include: